Marc S. Ellenbogen

-Marc S. Ellenbogen (born 6 February 1963 in Heidelberg) is an American entrepreneur, philanthropist and a diplomat.
+Marc S. Ellenbogen (born 6 February 1963 in Heidelberg) is an entrepreneur, philanthropist and a diplomat.
 He is Chairman of the Global Panel Foundation and president of the Prague Society for International Cooperation.

 Ellenbogen´s main pursuit is to fight against corruption in Central and Eastern Europe.
-He has been active in seeking justice against former Communist officials and members of the Communist-era secret police.
-He has sought to honor those who stood up against communism in Central and Eastern Europe, such as Jan Zajíc or Václav Havel.
+He has been active in seeking justice against former Communist officials and members of the Communist-era secret police (Avo (HU), KGB (Soviet Union), Securitate (RO), Stasi (DDR), StB (CSSR), SB Security Service (Poland) inter alia.
+He has sought to honor those who stood up against communism in Central and Eastern Europe, such as Jan Zajíc and Václav Havel.
 Besides his work in Central and Eastern Europe, Ellenbogen also rescued the daughter of former Rwandan Foreign Minister (1979-1989) François Ngarukiyintwali to Canada after the revolution.

 Early life and education

 Ellenbogen's father, Paul Ellenbogen, was, amongst other things, serving as a Navy officer in war crimes trials in Japan.
 The Prague Society's Hanno R. Ellenbogen Citizenship Award is named after the mother of Ellenbogen.
-The ancestors of Ellenbogen originated from the German noble family von Katzen-Ellenbogen.
+The ancestors of Ellenbogen originated from the German noble family von Katzen-Ellenbogen (see County of Katzenelnbogen, Katzenelnbogen Castle and town).

-He attended Heidelberg American High School.
+He attended Heidelberg American High School- played Varsity soccer, ran Varsity cross-country and was elected student-body vice-president, then president.
 During university he was at the Maxwell School of Citizenship and Public Affairs at Syracuse University, both as an undergraduate and graduate student.
 There, Ellenbogen served as student government comptroller and speaker, as student representative to the Board of Trustees and as president of Lambda Chi Alpha fraternity.
 He later attended Magdalen College at the University of Oxford.